AdobeDocs/release-notes.en/current.md

 ### Fixes and Improvements {#aam-fixes-and-improvements}

-### New features and fixes in Adobe Audience Manager

 * Fixed an issue with the Audience Manager REST API, where the traits endpoint would not return cross-device metrics when filtering traits in the request.
 (AAM-55878)
 * Fixed an issue in People-based Destinations, where for Facebook integrations access token expiry reminder emails were not sent to the correct recipients.
 (AAM-56215)
 * Fixed an issue with Google destinations, where customers were receiving a `RateExceededError: Rate_Exceeded` error when mapping segments to their Google destinations.
 (AAM-55998)